 CARRIAGE BOLT

 Description: This looks like a machine screw.
 It has a square end and is partially threaded, but also has a rounded head with no slot; directly beneath the head is a square shoulder.
 Buying information: Carriage bolts are good for use in wood-to-wood connections.
 They come with either rolled or cut thread.
 The cut-thread type has the threads cut right into the bolt; the rolled kind has the threads pressed into the bolt shaft that results in the threaded section being a little thicker than the bare shank.
 How-to hints: The cut-thread kind is generally preferred.
 In the smaller bolt sizes, rolled thread works okay, but in the large sizes the shank or smooth part of the bolt may be a bit loose in a hole large enough to pass the threaded end.
 The cut thread will be uniform.
 To use a carriage bolt, drill a hole the diameter of the shank.
 Drop the bolt into the hole, then use a hammer to drive it in the rest of the way to seat the square neck in the hole.
 You then place a washer and screw a nut on the end of the bolt that protrudes.
-Since the head is locked into the wood it does not have to be restrained while the nut is turned home.
-Get a head start on improving your house with
+Since the head is locked into the wood it does not have to be restrained while the nut is turned home. |

 GENERAL HARDWARE SECTION Description of Contents OTHER HARDWARE SECTIONS |